 Staying Safe: After You Leave a Violent Relationship

 After you leave a violent relationship, you may have to take extra steps to stay safe.
-For example, if you printed out this information, it may be better off in the hands of a trusted friend than at home.
+For example, if you printed out this information, it's safer to keep it in the hands of a trusted friend than at home.

 Here are some tips that may increase your safety.
 Keep in mind that this information is not official legal advice.

 - The National Domestic Violence Hotline at www.thehotline.org or 1-800-799-SAFE (1-800-799-7233) is a free hotline that's available 24 hours every day in English and other languages.

 - The National Coalition Against Domestic Violence's website at ncadv.org/resources can help you find shelter and legal support.

 - The website www.myplanapp.org has a free app to help you make a plan.